AdityaNG/Low-Cost-Hardware-Accelerated-Vision-Based-Depth-Perception-for-Real-Time-Applications/README.md

-# Dense 3D Reconstruction from Stereo
+# Depth Perception from Stereoscopic Vision on Edge Devices